-This would tie in with reports that Samsung will begin production of the foldable screen for its Galaxy X smartphone.
+Could the third phone be the foldable Galaxy X?
+The rumour mill suggests production of the foldable screen will begin soon.
 While the Galaxy S10 will be the 10th anniversary for the Galaxy S-series, it will be a separate device to the Galaxy X.

 What will the Galaxy S10 specs be like?

 Ice Universe states that the phone will be a 5G handset and feature a dedicated neural processing chip.

 Here's his full, estimated spec list: